yyyaohhh/tp/docs/UserGuide.md

     * `info CS1101S` : Shows you information about the module CS1101S, which are the module code, module title, modular credit and module description of CS1101S.

-    * `add CS2030S y/1 s/2 g/IP` : Adds the module CS2030S to your study plan of semester 2 in year 1, and marks its grade as In Progress.
+    * `add CS2030S y/1 s/2 g/IP` : Adds the module CS2030S to your study plan of semester 2 in year 1, and marks its grade as `IP` (In Progress).

     * `delete CS2040S` : Deletes the module CS2040S if it is present from your list of modules taken.